michalmalinowski87/photo/docs/user-flows.md

 - **CLIENT_APPROVED**: Client approved selection.
 Order created with selected photos.
 ZIP generated.
 Ready for photographer processing.
 - **CHANGES_REQUESTED**: Client requested changes to approved selection.
 Photographer can approve to restore to CLIENT_SELECTING.
 - **PREPARING_DELIVERY**: Photographer has started uploading final processed photos. **Selection is locked** (same as CLIENT_APPROVED) because photographer has done the work, but client can still request changes.
 Client can view photos but order not yet marked as delivered.
 - **DELIVERED**: Order delivered to client.
 Final link sent.
-Originals/previews/thumbs cleaned up.
+Originals cleanup is optional (photographer can choose to clean up originals, previews, and thumbnails when marking as delivered for selection galleries).
 Final ZIPs remain available.

 ---